3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

 -  *Zoom in/out:* Use the mouse wheel or the context menu (right-click).

 -  *Zoom into selected area:* Move the mouse while pressing the SHIFT key and the left mouse button to select an area.
-The selected area is displayed in a light grey color.
 Once the left mouse button is released, the map zooms into the selected area.
 If the maximum zoom level is reached this action has no further effect.